-10 Apr DRM Emergency Warning Feature (EWF) and xHE-AAC audio demonstrated at NAB
+10 Apr DRM Emergency Warning Functionality (EWF) and xHE-AAC audio demonstrated at NAB

 Participants and visitors could experience the latest DRM features and check out broadcast solutions from a range of manufacturers at this year’s NAB Show in Las Vegas, USA, from 7th to 10th of April.

-The much discussed DRM features EWF (Emergency Warning) and MPEG xHE-AAC – the latest MPEG audio codec added to the DRM system specification in January – could be explored and experienced by visitors at the Fraunhofer IIS booth.
+The much discussed DRM features EWF (Emergency Warning Functionality) and MPEG xHE-AAC – the latest MPEG audio codec added to the DRM system specification in January – could be explored and experienced by visitors at the Fraunhofer IIS booth.

 A full DRM transmission chain was set up there from DRM ContentServer and Modulator to a tablet with live USB-based DRM receiver and the DRM Multimedia Player radio app.
 By pushing the prominently located ‘Alert Button’ the receiver switched automatically from the currently tuned radio programme to the emergency announcement consisting of audio and Journaline-based multilingual text instructions.